Skip to content

 Or: Antenna system design meets RF hygiene.

-Wilkinson Divider: Broadband, Matched, and Isolated
+Wilkinson Divider: Matched and Isolated (Over Its Design Band)

-• Perfect impedance match at all ports
+• Good impedance match at all ports across the design band

-When Noise Matters: Choose Isolation
+When Noise Matters: Choose Isolation (and a Stable Load)

 Receive systems live or die on noise performance.
 Imagine a shared broadband active antenna feeding: